About the Pembroke Pickleball Club

 b) Shall keep full and accurate records of all receipts and disbursements made in the name of the Club and shall pay all accounts and bills of the Club by cheque, e-transfers, debit card, or credit card if issued in the Club’s name in accordance with the provision of By-Laws.

-c) Shall maintain an up-to-date account of all invoices paid and deposit all monies received in the name of and credit of the Club, in a bona fide financial institution in the City of Pembroke.
+c) Shall maintain an up-to-date account of all invoices paid and deposit all monies received in the name of and credit of the Club, in a bona fide financial institution in the greater Pembroke area.

 e) As approved by the Executive Board, invest such surplus funds as may accrue from time to time, allowing for their availability at reasonable notice in the event of a Club emergency.